 These are the things I’ve found most helpful in simplifying Christmas.
 I try to hold on to these to help me focus on my family and not everything that needs to “get done” this year.

-Evaluate Your Favorite Christmas Memories
+Evaluate Your Favorite Christmas Traditions

 Think back on Christmases past.
 What are your most cherished memories?
 What should Christmas really be about?
 These could be from when you were a child or from times with your own children.